sbarnes7/PitConn-App/README.md

  TA Instruments PitConn App
  ## Current Things to Address
  - [ ] DXF 500 DMA app doesnt have category
- - [ ] rE ORDER SIDE MANUS AFETR ADDING BUILDING MATERIALS
  - [ ] Need building materials image
  - [ ] Replace all building materials place holder images
  - [ ] Metals- thermal expansion of thin films image needed for dil 806
- - [ ] Have tcm and FDA apps to do
- - [ ] replace extractables with one mentioned in the email
  - [x] Incorporate an inactivity video (figure out whether or not to implement throughout the app)
  ##
  - [ ] Get rest of applications from product managers (rheology, mechanical testing)